Search This Blog

 Brett’s Back-Swing

-Because he is a palm bowler Nikky needs a Bryant twist during his backswing in order to prevent his bowl from falling.
+Because he is a palm bowler Nikky needs a Bryant twist during his backswing to prevent his bowl from falling.
 Although the bowl’s running surface is completely parallel with his line at the beginning of the delivery and at the release point, his hand turns in at the top of his pendulum swing so that his thumb supports his bowl and prevents it from falling.
 The only alternative to this for a palm bowler is to use no backswing at all and just push the bowl out after lowering it straight down.
 In the picture above at the right one can just see the edge of the green bowl at the top of the backswing which is not much further back than his anchor foot position

 Forward Stepping

 Nick’s entire body moves forward with his bowl swing.
 His forward stepping foot first contacts the bowling surface heel first and then he rocks forward onto his toes.
-The illustration celow shows him on the toes of his advancing foot with his arm outstretched following the bowl.
+The illustration below shows him on the toes of his advancing foot with his arm outstretched following the bowl.
 Notice that his non-bowling arm is constrained but not interfering with his forward stepping.
 His eyes are still staring at his aim point.

 That the knee of his anchor foot bends in behind the heel of his stepping foot is best seen in the left-most picture under backswing.
 People often wonder why this is done.
 The reason can be understood from the slow-motion delivery.
-Because Brett does a Bryant twist of his bowl on his backswing and his elbow is kept close to his side, if he doesn’t tuck his back knee in he might hit it as he swung through with his bowl still turned sideways.
+Because Brett does a Bryant twist of his bowl on his backswing and his elbow is kept close to his side, if he doesn’t tuck his back knee in he might hit it as he swings through with his bowl still turned sideways.

 Following Through